rodrigoargumedo/Notes/SQL/MySQL/Basic Usage.md

     mysql>

-To show your current tables from the databases, do:
+To show your current tables from the current database, do:

     show tables;